SulaymonDavlatyor/testInfomediji/README.md

+## **Assignment**

+Imagine a platform such as **Patreon** where content creators can schedule the release of their content and subscribers are notified about this new content in real-time.

+**Your task** is to build a part of a system that allows creators to schedule and dispatch their content while notifying subscribers efficiently and promptly.
+### Functional Requirements

+1. 📅 **Content Timekeeper**
+    - Allow creators to upload and store their content with relevant metadata (e.g., title, description, price, release date, etc.).
+    - Enable creators to schedule when their content will be released.
+2. 💼 **Content Launcher:**
+    - Punctually roll out the content on the platform, adhering to the creator's timeline.
+3. 📣 **Follower Alert Hub:**
+    - Propel real-time alerts to followers whenever fresh content emerges.
+4. 🔥 **Cache:**
+    - Minimise the need to query the primary database.

+### 🦾 Non-Functional Requirements

+- 📈 **Growth Readiness:** The platform should stand robust, even when bombarded with massive content rollouts or a barrage of alerts.
+- ⚡ **Optimized Performance:** Commit to the prompt unveiling of content and timely delivery of notifications.
+Ensure no one's kept waiting!

+## **🎤 Questions**

+1. Explain your architectural decisions and choice of tools/libraries.
+2. What tradeoffs did you make when designing your solution, and why did you make those decisions?
+3. Any improvements you would like to make if that was your real project?

 ## Architectural Decisions and Choice of Tools/Libraries

 First of all, I want to note that I made a mistake.
 Being sick while completing a task, I slightly misread the assignment and added features for rescheduling the content release, although it was not mentioned.